Today's Candidates Crave Straightforward Mobile Applications and Acknowledgement (Even if the Answer is No)

 In addition, make sure you have an automated communication (email or text) in place that thanks someone once they submit their application.
 If possible, your response should include details on what the candidate can expect next.
 For example, something like, "We'll be reviewing resumes through the end of September.
 We'll be conducting interviews the first two weeks in October.
 If we're interested in interviewing you, you'll hear from us by THIS date."

 Keep the cadence in mind.
-If someone transitions to the next step in your multi-step process, that's the time to notify the applicants who didn't make it through AND to send communications to the candidates who did make it through about next steps and timelines.
+If someone transitions to the next step in your multi-step process, that's the time to notify the applicants who didn't make it through AND send communications to the candidates who did make it through about next steps and timelines.

 And yes, you should notify candidates if you're passing on them.
 Rejection stings, but no response is even worse.
 In fact, the Career Arc survey notes "60% of candidates say that better communication throughout and after the application process would make the most positive impact."